goinvo/staffplan-next-app/privacy.md

 	8. User Contributions: Contributions to the code are welcome!
 Follow open-source best practices and don’t submit malicious code.
 	9. Legal Compliance: Don’t use the software in ways that violate the law, including export controls or regulations.

-Let’s build and use StaffPlan responsibly—together!
+Let’s build and use StaffPlan responsibly—together.